attiand/semver-sort/README.md

 # semver
-Filter or sort lines of files according to semantic versioning.
+Print and optional sort lines that match a semantic version.

 ```
-semver 2.0.0
+semver 2.0.0-beta.2
-Filter or sort lines of files according to semantic versioning.
+Print and optional sort lines that match a semantic version.

 Print semantic versions to standard output.
 With no FILE, or when FILE is '-', read standard input.